axisgroup/evaluation-toolkit/4.Conveying-Test-Results/Checklist-of-potential-actions.md

 Distribution is used to show the shape of data -  composition of data values that makes that up the totals.
 Knowing the total numbers isn't enough in this case.

 - **Location**: show me how things relate spatially
  This shows more than just numbers.
-In some cases a visual representation of how things are mapped can provide insights.
+A visual representation of how things are mapped can provide insights.

 - **Part-to-whole relationship**: show the set of values that contribute to a whole